We are the only traditional Okinawan Goju Ryu Karate School in the area. Please no students under the age of 12.

-First off, due to the nature of what we teach, no students under the age of 12 will be enrolled.
 I would typically ask them to observe one or two classes before they decide to participate.
 Then just like every thing else someone would learn, we start with the basics.
 Must build a strong foundation, or the rest will not work.

 Since the age of 8, I have trained in American Karate, Tae Kwon Do and Okinawan Goju Ryu Karate.
 Currently I hold a 4th degree black belt in Shorei Kan Karate-Do with Goju Shorei Mesias Karate-Do and a 2nd degree black belt with the International Okinawan Goju Ryu Karate-Do Federation.